Streamability of nested word transductions: Bounded Memory Evaluation

 \subsection{Pushdown transducers}

 Similarly to finite-state transducers that extend finite-state automata with outputs, pushdown transducers extend pushdown automata with outputs.
-Bounded Memory is undecidable for pushdown transducers, since it is as difficult as deciding whether a pushdown automaton defines a regular language.
+Bounded Memory is undecidable for pushdown transducers, since it is at least as difficult as deciding whether a \newcontent{(non-deterministic)} pushdown automaton defines a regular language \newcontent{(the reduction is immediate)}.

-\begin{prop} It is undecidable whether a functional transduction defined by a (non-deterministic) pushdown transducer is BM. \end{prop}
+\begin{prop} It is undecidable whether a functional transduction defined by a (non-deterministic) pushdown transducer is BM\@. \end{prop}

-\proof We reduce the problem of deciding whether the language of a non-deterministic pushdown automaton $P$ over an alphabet $\Sigma$ is regular, to BM.
-We associate with $P$ a pushdown transducer $I_P$ which defines the identity on the language $L(P)$ defined by $P$ ($I_P$ copies on the output any symbol read on the input).
-Clearly, if $L(P)$ is regular, it is defined by a deterministic finite automaton which can easily be turned into a sequential finite state transducer defining the identity on $L(P)$, and the result follows by Prop. \ref{prop:bmfst}.

-Conversely, if $\inter{I_P}$ is BM, there exists a Turing transducer $M$ equivalent to $I_P$ and which uses an amount of memory which depends on the size of $M$ only.
-The machine $M$ can easily be turned into a finite automaton which defines $L(P)$, whose states are the configurations of the working tape of $M$.

-Note that Prop.\ref{prop:pt} holds for non-deterministic pushdown transducers.
+Prop.\ref{prop:pt} holds for non-deterministic pushdown transducers.
 It is open whether it holds too for deterministic pushdown transducers.
-The same reduction cannot be applied since testing the regularity of the language defined by a deterministic pushdown automaton is decidable \cite{Stearns67}.
+The same reduction cannot be applied since testing the regularity of the language defined by a deterministic pushdown automaton is decidable~\cite{Stearns67}.